 This small village is famous among the yacht charter crowds for being a strategic stopping point for any boats passing by.
 Being an overseas department of France, it still bears that European charm blended with a hefty dose of colonial chic.
 All in all, a must see for yacht charters Caribbean.

-There is an international airport on the island which means that you can catch a flight here from many European countries, especially since this is practically part of France
+There is an international airport on the island which means that you can catch a flight here from many European countries, especially since this is practically part of France.
+The main countries that have direct links for travelers are France, Venezuela, Guadeloupe, Germany, USA and Canada.

 The island of Martinique in itself can be considered an attraction.
 The winding roads of the backcountry that hug the steep mountain slopes, the dense tropical vegetation which is beautifully represented in the Botanical Gardens should be a delight for the nature lovers.